How to Get Approved for Student Loans

 Unsubsidized vs. Subsidized Student Loans

-Federal student loan qualifications are different depending on the type of program you’re interested in.
-The difference between an unsubsidized vs. subsidized student loan is that the government covers your interest while you’re in school when you have a subsidized student loan and unsubsidized student loans will accrue interest while you are in school.
+Eligibility requirements for federal student loans differ based on whether a loan is an unsubsidized vs. subsidized student loan.
+The government covers your interest while you’re in school with a subsidized student loan, while unsubsidized student loans accrue interest while you are in school.

 Private Student Loan Eligibility Requirements

-Tips to Improve Your Chances of Being Approved for Private Student Loans
+How to Improve Your Chances of Qualifying for Private Student Loans

-Federal student loan eligibility is usually easy to meet because they don’t come with strict credit score and income requirements.
-Even though private student loan requirements can be harder to meet, there are steps you can take to improve your chances.
+Federal student loans don’t come with strict credit score and income requirements, making them easier to qualify for than private loans.
+Even though private student loan requirements may be harder to meet, these steps can help improve your chances of approval:

-- Plan to maintain a job during college: If you have a current job, showing your income with the intent to continue the job during college can help you qualify for private student loans.
+1) Plan to maintain a job during college.
+If you have a current job, showing your income with the intent to continue the job during college could help you qualify for private student loans.

-- Boost your credit score: Establish credit with the help of a credit card or other loan (paid off as soon as possible) to help meet the credit requirements.
+2) Boost your credit score.
+Establish credit with the help of a credit card or other loan (paid off as soon as possible) to help meet the credit requirements.

 Apply for Student Loans With ELFI

-When choosing between federal vs. private student loans, carefully consider your situation and what is likely to work best for you.
-As long as you meet the qualifications, it’s possible to get both types of loans if needed.
+When comparing federal vs. private student loans, carefully consider your situation.
+In general, federal student loans are a good starting point.
+But as long as you meet the qualifications, it’s possible to get both types of loans if needed.

-ELFI offers undergraduate student loans and graduate student loans for those who need to close a college funding gap.* Use ELFI’s student loan payment calculator to see what your payments could look like, and prequalify for education funding without impacting your credit.
+ELFI offers undergraduate student loans and graduate student loans if you need to close a college funding gap.
+Use ELFI’s student loan payment calculator to see what your payments could look like, and prequalify for education funding without impacting your credit.